Open-Source Secure Bootloader Demos

 In-Application Programming IAP

 With In-Application Programming (IAP) scenario, firmware updates are handled entirely by the CycloneBOOT Update Library, without the presence of a dedicated bootloader.
-This mode is supported only on dual-bank microcontrollers, where the internal flash memory is divided into two independent banks.
-During an update, the running application installs the new firmware image into the inactive bank while execution continues from the active bank.
+This mode is supported only on dual-bank flash microcontrollers, where the internal flash memory is divided into two independent banks.
+When a new firmware image is received, the update library processes the incoming update image, performs verification and compatibility checks and installs the validated firmware into the inactive bank while execution continues from the active bank.
 Before rebooting, the update library configures the MCU to select the newly programmed bank as the primary boot bank.
-On reset, execution seamlessly switches to the updated firmware.
-This approach minimizes system complexity and boot time, while providing update capability on platforms that support bank swapping.
+On reset, execution seamlessly switches to the updated user application.
+This approach minimizes system complexity, while providing update capability on platforms that support bank swapping.

 • Hybrid Application / Bootloader